mjk9898/Imputation_WellLog_CF/README.md

 Note: CSV files are too large to be uploaded on GitHub.
 Files have been uploaded to our Google Drive link: https://drive.google.com/drive/folders/1LF-T2Wq7Yzg5h_xImviSUwuH3P_2oOr_?usp=sharing

-Our research utilized the Jupyter Notebook (.ipynb) for easier analysis and visualzation.
+Our research utilized the Jupyter Notebook (.ipynb) for easier analysis and visualization.
 Please install Jupyter Notbook or use Google Colab, a free-online Jupyter Notebook, to open the ipynb files.

 If you want to use other coding environemnts, copy and paste the codes and files to your preferred coding environment (IDE etc.).